 A look at Steve Kerr’s NBA career

 The Phoenix Suns selected Kerr in the second round of the 1988 NBA draft out of the University of Arizona.
 Kerr had a successful college career in which he was named an All-American in his final year playing with the team.
 When he came into the NBA, Kerr only spent one season with Phoenix.
-He would only play in 26 games averaging 2.1 points per game.
+He played in only 26 games averaging 2.1 points per game.

 After spending just one season playing for the Suns, Kerr was traded to the Cleveland Cavaliers the following season.
-He spent over three seasons in Cleveland, and in his first year with the team, he led the league in 3-point percentage shooting 50 percent.
-Kerr was a high-volume shooter, and it would not take him long to find his rhythm as a shooter.
+He spent more than three seasons in Cleveland, and in his first year with the team, he led the league in 3-point percentage shooting 50 percent.
+Kerr was a high-volume shooter, and it did not take him long to find his rhythm as a shooter.

 During the 1992-93 season, Kerr played in five games with the Cavaliers before he was sent to the Orlando Magic.
 He finished the season in Orlando, playing in 47 games coming off the bench.
 He only averaged 2.6 points per game with the Magic.